oconnorian3/allthingsspace/README.md

 ![](assets/images/safari.png)

    * The site is responsive and reacts well to different screen sizes.
-   * I confirmed that thr navigational links work, are easy to understand and all content text is readable.
+   * I confirmed that the navigational links work, are easy to understand and all content text is readable.
    * I confirmed the form does work, each box must be filled otherwise the form will not submit.
 Also the email field must show a valid email or the form will not send.

 **Bugs**